stevedxfph/tscript34-p0012-lib01/README.md

 - Based on those and knowledge of where Maven stores its results, generate a list of files, including hashes, to be zipped
 - From that list, create a zip file

+### Upload attempt #7 / v0.0.10.1

+Deployment ID: edbd806d-0da3-4b85-8fac-ed3989cb1882

+It validated and is now 'publishing', so I guess it worked!

+I suppose the next thing to do is to make the packager into a self-contained tool so I can use it on other projects.